 • Personal History Statement - 1200 word maximum (what drives you, the obstacles you have faced, how you have overcome adversity and thrived, lessons you’ve learned, things you have achieved as a result)

 • One (1) Writing Sample.
 20 pages is the maximum length.
 Can be an excerpt from a longer piece.
-Please upload your writing sample on the application form under "Supplemental Materials".
+Please upload your writing sample on the application form under "Additional Information".

 • Three (3) Letters of Recommendation uploaded by recommenders into the application portal